 Enchanted Forest, Salem, OR

-Enchanted Forest in Salem, Oregon, is a fantastic theme park for the under 8-year-old crowd.
-While kids of all ages can enjoy the park, the vast majority of the rides and attractions are really geared toward younger kids.
+Enchanted Forest in Salem, Oregon, is a fantastic theme park for the under-8-year-old crowd.
+While kids of all ages can enjoy the park, the vast majority of the rides and attractions are geared toward younger kids.

-Take a stroll through Storybook Town, journey down Alice’s Rabbit Hole, and enjoy rides like The Frog Hopper, Kiddy Bumper Boats, Kiddy Ferris Wheel, and Tiny Tune Train, which are all perfect for preschoolers and early elementary school-aged kids.
+Take a stroll through Storybook Town, journey down Alice’s Rabbit Hole, and enjoy rides like Up and Away Ferris Wheel, Kiddy Frog Hopper, Tiny Tune Train, and Kiddy Bumper Boats, which are all perfect for preschoolers and early elementary school-aged kids.

 Fairytale Town, Sacramento, CA